Adventure game: Dialogue and conversation trees

 Adventure games have strong storylines with significant dialog, and sometimes make effective use of recorded dialog or narration from voice actors.
 This genre of game is known for representing dialog as a conversation tree.
 Players are able to engage a non-player character by choosing a line of pre-written dialog from a menu, which triggers a response from the game character.
 These conversations are often designed as a tree structure, with players deciding between each branch of dialog to pursue.
 However, there are always a finite number of branches to pursue, and some adventure games devolve into selecting each option one-by-one.
-Conversing with characters can reveal clues about how to solve puzzles, including hints about what that character wanted before they would cooperate with the player.
+Conversing with characters can reveal clues about how to solve puzzles, including hints about what that character wants before they will cooperate with the player.
 Other conversations will have far-reaching consequences, deciding to disclose a valuable secret that has been entrusted to the player.